JuliaSIMD/LoopVectorization.jl/docs/src/devdocs/loopset_structure.md

 # LoopSet Structure

 The loopsets define loops as a set of operations that depend on one another, and also on loops.
 Cycles are not allowed, making it a directed acyclic graph.
-Currently, only single return values are supported.
-Lets use a set of nested loops performing matrix multiplication as an example.
+Let's use a set of nested loops performing matrix multiplication as an example.
 We can create a naive `LoopSet` from an expression (naive due to being created without access to any type information):
 ```julia
 julia> using LoopVectorization